Ohlone Gardens Mixed-Use Residential

 Download the Ohlone Gardens fact sheet.

 The tenant application and selection process for Ohlone Gardens is administered by RCD and their property management agent.
 RCD held a pre-application open period for prospective residents from February 10 through March 10, 2015.
 The pre-application period is now closed.
-If you are interested in becoming a resident of this new development, you may obtain more information regarding the waitlist process from RCD, at Resources for Community Development.
+If you are interested in becoming a resident of this new development, you may obtain more information regarding the waitlist process by contacting RCD, at .

 Ohlone Gardens Pre-Application Period Now Closed